 Cob is the most creative building material that I know of.
 Once you have the mass of the wall for structural strenght, then there are all kinds of ways to make little alcoves, shelves, arches...and...ART!
 You can build up the wall with cob and then add layers of earthen plaster ...and sculpt!
 In these walls we put some clear onyx stone to let the sun shine though.

 Bugs are a big deal in the tropics..especially when you have a Palapa.
 The general practice in the tropics is to spray heavy duty insecticides twice a year on your palapa to kill all the bugs.
-We realize most all the commercial insecticides have super toxic neurotoxins and/or hormone disruptors that can buid up in our bodies and create illness down the road or immediately for people who are more sensitive.
-It's hard to believe any of the MSDS sheets when some of the harmful effects of these chemicals are not studied for long term ...nor are they studied for the synergistic effect...ie.
+We realize most all the commercial insecticides have super toxic neurotoxins and/or hormone disruptors that can buid up in our bodies and create illness down the road or immediately for people who are more sensitive...more harmful to children!
+Most of these chemicals are not studied for long term ...nor are they studied for the synergistic effect...ie.

 When it came time to plaster our home we knew we wanted a breathable earth plaster to cover our superadobe walls.
 We did some experimentation with clay that we excavated from behind our house.
 Earth plasters are beautiful but not at strong as cement plasters for this reason it is important to consider your house design before chosing a natural plaster.
 We designed our house to have large 1 to 1.5 meter eaves over every wall to ensure that the walls would no get hit directly from rain.
 We also decided to use mortar which is a lime and cement mix to stabilze our earth.